edguru/Templedash/replit.md

 - **Authentication**: Email and wallet-based auth only via Thirdweb (no social login options)
 - **Reward system**: Save token recipients for later claiming rather than immediate distribution
 - **Network**: Base Camp testnet by Camp Network for all blockchain operations
+- **System Prompts**: Detailed and accurate system prompts for all agents to ensure precise operation and enhanced performance

 # System Architecture